2016 Zumbro 100 Mile Endurance Run

 What you get:

 A well marked course with plenty of aid and tons of friendly, experienced volunteers.
 Runners who register by March 13th will have their name custom printed on their race numbers.
 All 100 mile finishers will receive a belt buckle and a wood medal.
-TBD for 2016, runners will either get a t-shirt, long-sleeve t-shirt, Rocksteady Wrap (like a buff) or a trucker hat – we will make a decision prior to registration opening.
+All registered runners that show up on race day get an awesome Rocksteady Running Tri-Blend (read; non-technical / casual cotton blend) T-Shirt with a super cool design, Shirts are unisex but fit both genders really well.

 The race start is approximately 2 hours South of Minneapolis, Minnesota.
 Airports in Minneapolis St Paul (MSP), Rochester (RST), and Lacrosse(LSE).